Textiles of KYOTO

 Kyoto

-This morning, we will meet visit the studio of an artists to learn about sashiko, Japanese folk embroidery using the basic running stitch to create geometric repeat patterns, usually done on cotton cloth.
-Sashiko has also been used for centuries to repair or add strength to worn areas of clothing, a technique called boro that transcends the simple act of mending to create a family history in the tradition of mottainai, the Japanese tradition of wasting nothing.
+This morning, we will visit the studio of a teacher of sashiko, Japanese folk embroidery using the basic running stitch to create geometric repeat patterns.
+Sashiko has also been used for centuries to repair or add strength to worn areas of clothing, a technique called boro which transcends the simple act of mending to create a family history, in the tradition of mottainai, wasting nothing.
+Lunch is at a restaurant serving homestyle, o-banzai cuisine in a traditional machiya town house.
+This afternoon we will visit a company that since 1902 has created karakami, decorative, woodblock-printed washi paper for fusuma sliding doors, wallpaper and contemporary art pieces, followed by a guided introduction to some of our favorite downtown shops for traditional and contemporary clothing, crafts and more.
+This evening we will have a welcome dinner at a downtown restaurant.

 Kyoto